|Student Rating:||3 / 5|

 Bank of America Customer Service Ratings

 If you’re a wayfaring college student, you may have noticed that credit cards are expensive to use abroad.
 Most credit cards charge extra fees on foreign transactions.
-The Bank of America Travel Rewards Card is one of the few cards for students to offer no foreign transaction fee.
+The Bank of America Travel Rewards credit card for Students is one of the few cards for students to offer no foreign transaction fee.
 Along with some very valuable travel rewards, this makes it a good card for student travelers.

 High rewards value

-The card offers one of the largest sign-up bonuses among student cards.
-You get 25,000 points (approximately $250 worth of travel) for spending $1,000 in the first 90 days.
-Combining this with a high rewards rate of 1.5 points per every dollar spent, the Bank of America Travel Rewards card offers the highest rewards value out of any student card.
+The card offers a generous sign-up bonus among student cards.
+You get 25,000 points (redeemed for a $250 statement credit toward travel) for spending $1,000 in the first 90 days.
+Combining this with a high rewards rate of 1.5 points per every dollar spent, the Bank of America Travel Rewards credit card for Students offers the highest rewards value out of any student card.
 The drawback is that the points are only applicable to travel.
 If you prefer cash-back or other types of rewards, you will need to shop for another card.

 Flexible redemption options